JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 h!(y, _ , a , _ , _ ) = (y .= a; nothing)
 ```

-Providing an initial guess for the algebraic variable `as_0` is important to prioritize
+Providing an initial guess for the state `xs_0` and algebraic variable `as_0` is important
-positive pH solution:
+for DAEs, to prioritize positive pH and concentration solution, *inter alia*:

 ```@example 1
 c_Ain = 0.1     # feed concentration of weak acid [mol/L]